logicalclocks/hops-docs/docs/user_guide/hopsworks/hopsML.rst

 Experimentation
 ---------------
 This section will give an overview of running Machine Learning experiments on Hops.
-For more detailed information see experiments_.
+See experiments_ for more information.

 In HopsML we separate Machine Learning experiments into three differents categories.